CSNW/sql-bricks/readme.md

 ### Matches the SQL Language

 The SQL Bricks API mirrors SQL as faithfully as possible.
 SQL keywords are chainable camelCase methods and non-keywords are passed in as strings.
-The result is that one can transliterate long, complex SQL statements easily and without needing to reference the documentation:
+The result is that one can write and read long, complex SQL statements easily, without needing to reference the documentation:

 ```javascript
 update('user').set('first_name', 'Fred').set('last_name', 'Flintstone');